-1. If needed, open the form you wish to add the reference element to by clicking the Configurable Forms in the Views section, then selecting a form.

-2. After adding the reference element to your form, hover your cursor over the reference on the canvas, then click the icon to open the Edit Component Display screen.
+- 1. If needed, open the form you wish to add the reference element to by clicking the Views section, then selecting a form. - 2.
+Add the reference element to the form, hover your cursor over the element on the canvas, then click the component Display window.